 Deirdre Ní Chaomhánaigh is our MD and founder of Dolce.
-She has an honours degree in music and Irish, and a master’s degree in Irish and Education from TCD, where she was awarded the 5-Year Foundation Scholarship during her 2nd year.
+Thanks to Dolce support, she recently completed the MA in Choral Studies, where she achieved first class honours in every module.
+She also has an honours degree in music and Irish, and a master’s degree in Irish and Education from TCD, where she was awarded the 5-Year Foundation Scholarship during her 2nd year.
 She holds 4 diplomas in piano teaching, grade 8 in violin, as well as an honours Higher Diploma in Education.
 She spent over 15 years teaching music, choir and Irish in 3 different Gaelcholáistí, and has been involved in the writing of several music textbooks for Gaelcholáistí.
 She has taken conducting classes with Bernie Sherlock, David Brophy and the Kodály Institute of Ireland’s Summer School in Dublin.
-Deirdre is currently undertaking a 2 year MA in Choral Studies in DCU, with the full support of Dolce.
+She is planning to undertake a PhD in composition in DCU from September 2022.

-Her hobbies include sport (jogging, swimming, cycling, tennis), languages (fluent Irish speaker, working towards fluency in German, some French and Scots Gaelic), nutrition as a form of medicine, and reading in various languages.
+Her hobbies include sport (jogging, swimming, cycling, tennis), languages (fluent Irish speaker, working towards fluency in German and French, and has some Scots Gaelic), nutrition as a form of medicine, and reading in various languages.
+She directs, and sings with, Dolcissimo, an eight-person vocal harmony group, which developed from Dolce.
 She also plays the piano and violin with the Raheny Folk Group, where she has been a member for many years.

 - 2005 – present: Musical Director of Dolce

-- 2005 – 2009: Deirdre was also musical director of Dolcissimo, a close harmony group born from Dolce members.
+- 2005 – 2009: Deirdre is also musical director of Dolcissimo, a close harmony group born from Dolce members.

 - 1995 – 2005: Deirdre ventured into choral singing in 1995 when she joined the Dublin Airport Singers, and was appointed assistant musical director soon afterwards.